 DTi's fiber array panels – using a series of RCMs – and service loop (360) units can help you quickly and safely manage the new node using a standard 19” rack mounting bracket.

-- They can be mounted three ways: with sheet metal tabs, screws or zinc-plated carbon steel clips that quickly snap on any edge both horizontally and vertically.
+- They can be mounted in three ways: with sheet metal tabs, screws, or zinc-plated carbon steel clips that quickly snap on any edge both horizontally and vertically.

 - Optional hook-and-loop straps (also fire retardant to UL94V-2) secure cables in place.